Filtered vs. Unfiltered Honey: What’s The Difference?

 Filtered Honey Explained: Is Filtered Honey Any Good?

 Honey sold in the grocery store (and even at some farmer's markets) is usually filtered and often highly processed.
 While filtered honey may look clean, crisp, and uniform, many of honey’s nutrients are diminished during processing.
-In other words, this may not be a worthy tradeoff if you look to honey as more than just a sweetener.
+In other words, this may not be a worthy trade-off if you look to honey as more than just a sweetener.

 The best thing you can do is pay attention to the labels on your honey before you buy.
 Even if honey is labeled organic, that doesn’t mean it's raw or unfiltered.
-If the honey in your pantry has been filtered and pasteurized, it may, unfortunately, not be as beneficial as advertised.
+If the honey in your pantry has been filtered and pasteurized, it may not be as beneficial as advertised.

-The Process Behind Filtering Honey: How is Honey Filtered?
+The Process Behind Filtering Honey: How Is Honey Filtered?

 Honey can be filtered in a few different ways, but many commercial honey makers use a process called ultrafiltration.
 This process involves adding water to the honey to thin it out, filtering the thin honey through intense pressure, and then removing the water to thicken the honey again.